 The MP3 era is finally dead, but if you’re reading this, you’re in the market for an honest-to-god streaming service that will allow you to access your tunes anywhere and—hopefully—find new bangers along the way.
-While there’s no perfect solution without an unlimited data plan, you should consider Google Play Music.
+While there’s no perfect solution without an unlimited data plan, you should consider Google Play Music… or should have considered, because it’s finally crossing that rainbow bridge in 2020.

 What is Google Play Music?